open-pay/openpay-ruby/README.md

 This is a client implementing the payment services for Openpay at openpay.mx

-For more information about Opepay vist: http://openpay.mx/ For the full Openpay API documentation take a look at: http://docs.openpay.mx/
+For more information about Openpay vist: http://openpay.mx/ For the full Openpay API documentation take a look at: http://docs.openpay.mx/

 ## Installation